auerbachsd/NLSeer/README.md

 # Nuclear Localization Signal (NLS) Prediction Project

 The purpose of the project is to build a prediction tool that estimates the possibility of nuclear localization signals inside a protein's sequence based on the significance of each amino acid.
+Nuclear localization signals have been implicated in human diseases and play an important role in many biological pathways.

 # Authors